 Traversing the planes of composition and the performance setting as such, his works thoroughly intertwine parameters of both aural and spatial perception including aspects of concert, installation and performance art.
-Engaged with the formative principles of music, the scores for his instrumental works are often open-ended proposing simple rule-based systems that provide performers with a template for listening, acting and interacting.
+Engaged with the formative principles of music, the scores for his instrumental works are often open-ended proposing simple rule-based systems that provide a template for listening, acting and interacting.

 Recently he has been creating performance installations explorative of extreme durations and documentary pieces using principles of acoustical measurement and intervention style negotiations of site.

-He received a Master’s degree in Sonology and stipends from the Mondriaan Fonds.
+He received a Master’s degree in Sonology and artist stipends from the Mondriaan Fonds.
 He performs and exhibits his work worldwide, lectures and works in residence.
 He collaborated with a.o.
 Jonny Axelsson, James Beckett, Dante Boon, Dextro, James Fulkerson, Sagi Groner, Robin Hayward, HKNME, Liminar ensemble, Mike Majkowski, Modelo62, Jon Mueller, Koen Nutters, Konzert Minimal, Chrissie Parrott, Splinter Ocrhestra, Yan Jun.
 He interpreted and performed works by a.o.
 Brecht, Cage, Cardew, Lucier, McCall, Nono, Raaijmakers, Tenney, Tudor, Xenakis.